rancher/rancher.github.io/rancher/configuration/environments/index.md

 #### Members

 A member of an environment can perform any action available within the **Applications** or **Infrastructure** tabs.
-They cannot change anything related to the environment.
+The only difference from an owner and member is that members cannot change the membership of the environment.
+They will not be able to add/remove members or change the membership roles of existing members.

+#### Restricted

+A restricted role of an environment is able to perform all actions on the **Applications** tab, i.e. adding/editing/removing stacks/services.
+For any container of a service, they can perform all actions, i.e. start, stop, delete, upgrade, clone, and edit.
+There is nothing restricted regarding actions related to stacks, services, and containers.

+The restriction of their role is regarding **Hosts.
+They are only able to view hosts of an environment and will not be able to add/edit/remove hosts in the environment.

+> **Note:** Restricted users will not be able to add/remove host labels and will need to request a member/owner to make any changes to host labels.

 #### Read Only

-A read only member has access to an environment, but cannot perform any actions.
-They can view all the applications and resources of the environment, but will be unable to make any changes.
+A read only role of an environment is only able to view all resources in the environment.
+They can view hosts, stacks, services, containers, but they will be unable to perform any actions to create, edit, or remove them.

+> **Note:** With this role, they will be able to view logs of a container.